maarten-pennings/Lego-Mindstorms/ms4/faq.md

 That pops up an "are you sure you want to overwrite" dialogue.

-It also means you can't call your program `beep3`, because the LEGO app gets confused by the 3, strips it and appends a space and another number. grr.
+It also means you can't call your program `beep3`, because the LEGO app gets confused by the 3, strips it and appends a space and another number.
+Grr.

 ## How do I charge the hub?